Crossing a fitness valley as a metastable transition in a stochastic population model: Proofs of Theorems and

 We may now approximate the growth rates of the $i$-population sizes ($0\leq i \leq L-1$) during the time interval $[U_\eps^K,V_\eps^K \wedge W_\eps^K]$.
 For $0 \leq i \leq L-1$, let us introduce, for $* \in \{-,+\}$

 where $\bar{*}= \{-,+\} \smallsetminus * $.
 Notice that, for $\eps$ small enough the $(\sigma_i^{(*)})_{0 \leq i \leq L-1}$ are pairwise distinct by the {fourth} point of Assumption \ref{ass.1}.
-We will consider such {an} $\eps$ in the rest of the proof, to ensure not to divide by $0$.
-Notice also that Equation \eqref{defsigma-} ensures that there exists $C>0$ such that, for $\eps$ small enough, \be 0<|f_{iL}|-C\eps<\sigma_i^{(+)}<|f_{iL}|<\sigma_i^{(-)}<|f_{iL}|+C\eps. \ee From the definition of the process $X$ in \eqref{defN} {and from \eqref{onmathcalE}}, we get that almost surely on the event $\mathcal{E}$ and for $0\leq i \leq L-1$,
+We consider such {an} $\eps$ throughout the remainder of the proof to make sure that we do not divide by $0$.
+Notice also that Equation \eqref{defsigma-} ensures that there exists $C>0$ such that, for $\eps$ small enough,